CEM hosts regular research seminars and events for members and visitors to discuss issues in moral and political philosophy.

 In term time CEM holds a research seminar in which members of the moral and political philosophy community at Leeds and visitors from the world's top institutions in both the UK and abroad present their work in progress.
 These seminars are open to all interested parties.

-The current schedule for the academic year 2017/18 appears below, and will be updated when internal speaker schedule has been confirmed.
-Further details can be found on the Leeds Philosophy Events Calendar.
+The current seminar schedule appears below.
+Further details (e.g. time and location) can be found on the Leeds Philosophy Events Calendar.

-Feb 14 Errol Lord (Pennsylvania) [Joint seminar with Centre for Aesthetics]
+Feb 14 Errol Lord (Pennsylvania): 'Normative Perception and Learning from the Imagination' [Joint seminar with Centre for Aesthetics]

 April 25 Lea Ypi (LSE) [Joint seminar between CEM and the Political Theory and Cultural Values Group]

 In May 2016 CEM hosted the annual public Mangoletsi Lectures, by Rae Langton (Cambridge) on the theme of 'Doing and Undoing Things with Words'.
 In June 2014, CEM hosted a major international conference, 'The Moral Significance of Intentions', arising out of Ulrike Heuer's Intentions Project.
 In summer 2009, CEM organised a major international conference, Themes from the Ethics of Bernard Williams.
 A volume of articles based on papers at the conference, Luck, Value, and Commitment: Themes from the Ethics of Bernard Williams, edited by Ulrike Heuer and Gerald Lang, was published by Oxford University Press in 2012.